-- Establish a good support group, family, and friends, you will need lots of help.
+- Establish a good support group.
+Including family and friends, you’ll need lots of help.

-- Take your time with everything you do in order to be careful.
+- Be careful.
+Take your time with everything you do in order to avoid hurting yourself .

 A lot of questions about phantom pain.
 What is it?

 Phantom pain is a real sensation, originating in the spinal cord and brain.
-There is medication you can take to help with the pain, many people do at first and some for the rest of their lives.
-I personally don't like the medications because they made me feel loopy.
+There is medication you can take to help with the pain, many people experience phantom pain at first, while others experience some for the rest of their lives.
+I personally don’t like the medications because they made me feel loopy.

 I use essential oils, they help a little.
 About twice a year it gets really bad so I will see a Chiropractor.
-Physical fitness, exercise, and good eating habits helps. (and yes you can!)
+Physical fitness, exercise, and good eating habits helps.
+And yes, you can too!
 Finding things you like to do to stay busy are very helpful as well.
 Things like reading, crafts, knitting, learning new hobbies, get outdoors.

 How do I get into the shower?

 There are Occupational Therapists that will come to the house and suggest what will help and best keep you safe.
-Shower chair is a must!
-As a double certified peer visitor peer visitor I am not allowed to go to someones house but they can take pictures and together we can figure it out.
+A shower chair is a must!
+As a double certified peer visitor, I am not allowed to go to someone’s house but they can take pictures and together we can figure it out.